valeriyqa/perxtech/README.md

 # QA Interview Integration Tests

 You are allowed to use any test framework of your choice.
+You can make assumptions where necessary.
 Jest is configured for you.
 Install with `yarn add` and run the test with `yarn test`.

 ## Upload a file in bulk list